 Pearl oyster mushroom recipes

-As I explained before there is a difference between pearl and king oyster mushrooms not only in appearance but in how you cook with them and what kind of recipes are suitable to use them in.
-Here are our 5 favorite recipes using pearl oyster mushrooms:
+As I explained before, there is a difference between pearl and king oyster mushrooms not only in appearance but in how you prepare them, how you cook with them, and what kind of recipes are suitable to use them in.
+Here are our favorite recipes using pearl oyster mushrooms.

 King oyster mushroom recipes